About Penn and Associates, Inc.

 research.
 Penn and Associates design questionnaires to extract from

-respondents the precise information needs of our clients.
-Information
+respondents the precise informational needs of our clients.
+Clear

 respondents to complete interviews.

-Method: Penn and Associates provide both qualitative and quantitative
+Methods: Penn and Associates provide both qualitative and

 Penn and Associates' focus group moderators are ethical and trained to